alexa-samples/skill-sample-nodejs-fact/README.md

 <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/quiz-game/header._TTH_.png" />

 This Alexa sample skill is a template for a basic fact skill.

-Provided a list of interesting facts about a topic, Alexa will select a fact at random and tell it to the user when the skill is invoked.
+Build an engaging facts skill about any topic.
+Alexa will select a fact at random and share it with the user when the skill is invoked.

 ## Skill Architecture